 6. Resolve issues and product questions proactively

-Depending on the true level of customer-centricity a CX method exhibits, the result can go one of two ways: account growth or abandoned customers.
+Depending on the right level of customer-centricity, a CX method exhibits, the result can be two ways: account growth or abandoned customers.

 The latter outcome comes as a result of customers feeling alienated and undervalued.
 On the other side of the coin, a customer-driven CX will introduce a new standard to your organization, and the results will speak for themselves.
-Bottom line, your customers are holding your entire organization to a new standard.
-It’s one that they expect from you, otherwise, they’ll find it elsewhere.
+The bottom line, your customers are holding your entire organization to a new standard.
+It’s one that they expect from you; otherwise, they’ll find it elsewhere.